vello-solutions/openapi/README.md

 Note: To enable this feature, you need to sign in to our Beta program.

 Webhooks are POST-requests to your endpoint.
-Following example shows `record.created`
+Following example shows `record.created` webhook data:

 ```
 POST to https://app.yourservice.com/webhooks/vello